vani2/vani2.github.io/content/about.md

 Hello, I'm Ivan.

-I'm experienced iOS Engineer based in Moscow.
-Currently Head of iOS at [Redmadrobot](https://www.redmadrobot.com).
-Still getting my hands dirty.
+I'm experienced iOS Engineer.
+Currently iOS Tech Lead at [Swiftlane](https://www.swiftlane.com).

 # Job experience
+* **Swiftlane** (2021-present). iOS Tech Lead position, fully responsible for iOS.
-* **Redmadrobot** (2015-present).
-The company I started working as iOS Engineer and now Head of iOS Department.
+* **Redmadrobot** (2015-2021).
+The company I started working as iOS Engineer and leave as Head of iOS Department with three years experience.
 Here I've got a wide range of technical and management challenges.
 * **Startups** (2014-2015).
 In one company I make primarily social network application and app for scientists at another for iOS (iPhone and iPad) platform.
 * **Masterdata** (2012-2015).
 Enterprise development.